July 25, 2021

 A 1980 paper by SHAMUGAN LAKSHAMANAN and SATYA PARKASH was reportedly the first source for a "gliding action" of the foreskin.
 The researchers wrote that "The outer layer of the prepuce in common with the skin of the shaft of the penis glides freely in an to and fro fashion and has to be delicate and thin, as was observed in this study...
 The inner lining of the projecting tubular part has the structure of the outer layer and adds to the thin gliding skin when retracted."
 The researchers examined post-mortem specimens collected from 15 corpses (5 neonates, 5 boys under age seven, and 5 adult men.)
-This study cannot offer any proof that a circumcised penis doesn't glide as well as an uncircumcised penis.
+This study cannot offer any proof that an uncircumcised penis glides more effectively or more pleasurably than a circumcised penis.

 In his 1995 foreskin restoration book, JIM BIGELOW wrote that the uncircumcised penis "thrusts in and out of its own skin sheath, until nearer the point of ejaculation when the glans expands further.
 This skin sheath acts as a kind of 'gliding mechanism' for the penis inside the vagina.
 As a result, the natural moisture provided by the female remains by and large within the vagina and is not dried up by the repeated thrusting of the male.
 This condition allows the female to be far more comfortable and to enjoy prolonged intercourse.
 Furthermore, since the foreskin hugs and stimulates the glans so perfectly, the male is more naturally stimulated throughout each phase of sexual arousal."
 Bigelow offered no evidence whatsoever to support these assertions.